murderbeard/com.moz.denon/README.md

 Control your Denon AVR network enabled receiver with your Homey.

 This apps connects via Telnet to your Denon receiver.
-Please make sure it set up to have a static IP address as well as enabling Network Control.
+Please make sure it is set up to have a static IP address as well as enabling Network Control.
 (Setup->Network->Network Control on your receiver)

 ##Features
 Action Flow Cards: